gitferry/academic-kickstart/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD in Electrical Engineering, since 2018" institution = "University of British Columbia"
+  course = "Ph.D. in Electrical Engineering, since 2018"
+  institution = "University of British Columbia"

 [[education.courses]]